 "But let patience have her perfect work, that ye may be perfect and entire, wanting nothing."
 (James 1:4)

-Patience (endurance) is part of the development that will produce the experience that brings hope and assurance to those who are the twice-born (Romans 5:3-5).
-Patience is a discipline—a work that is necessary for our growth.
+Patience, or endurance, is part of the development that produces the experience that brings hope and assurance to those who are the twice-born (Romans 5:3-5).
+Patience is a discipline--a "work" that is necessary for our growth.
 Although such discipline never seems pleasant at the time, it is administered by our loving heavenly Father, who focuses His work on our spiritual maturity (Hebrews 12:5-8).

-There are several key aspects identified in our text that promise victory through the process of learning patience.
-Wisdom is granted liberally as we ask for it during the tests that produce the “perfect work” of patience.
-As we endure the tests that will come to those who love the Lord, the endurance practiced will produce a “crown of life” as an eternal testimony to our patience (James 1:12).
+Our text contains several key aspects that promise victory through the process of learning patience.
+Wisdom is granted liberally as we ask for it during the testings that produce the "perfect work" (James 1:4) of patience.
+As those who love the Lord endure the testings that will surely come, the endurance practiced will produce a "crown of life" (James 1:12) as an eternal testimony to our patience.